 In the hearts and minds and on the porches and entryways of thousands of home decorators, the poinsettia is still the official Christmas plant.
-With the availability of poinsettias offered at lower prices from big-box retailers, discount, and grocery stores, the many independent garden centers and growers that usually sold them have seen a decline in sales in recent years.
+With the availability of poinsettias offered at lower prices from big-box retailers, discount, and grocery stores, the many independent garden centers and growers that traditionally sell them have seen a decline in sales in recent years.

 01 of 08